Heather George: Early life

 Heather George was born on 29 April 1907 in Gordon, New South Wales to father Wesley, a builder, and mother Helen.
 She attended public primary schools and then a boarding school in the Blue Mountains which was a better climate for her asthma.
 After secondary education she went to East Sydney Technical College to study art and commercial art amongst fellow students including Dahl Collings, Elaine Haxton, Joshua Smith, taught by sculptor Rayner Hoff, and later continued her studies in British-born James S. Watkins' private Sydney art school in order to concentrate on drawing.

-On leaving Technical College in 1927 George went to live with her family in Canberra after its official opening, where her father and his partner had built a number of early Canberra buildings.
+On leaving Technical College in 1927 George went to live with her family in Canberra after its official opening, where her father and his partner had built a number of its early buildings.
 There, she taught art at St Gabriel's Church of England Grammar School and arts and crafts at the Y.W.C.A.
-She joined the Artists' Society of Canberra and was the first woman to be on the council.
+She joined the Artists' Society of Canberra and was the first woman to be on its council.

 On return to Sydney some years later George practised as a commercial artist designing in the then-emerging field of neon signs for businesses and theatres.

 After a break from study of some years Heather again took up training in painting with fellow students Helen Lempriere, Matcham Skipper, Lesley Sinclair and Madeleine Jorgensen under the tonalist artist Justus Jorgenson in Melbourne, where she worked in textile design at Vida Turner's firm at 191 Queen Street.